Imagine you’re trying to convince a friend to check out one of your favourite bands.

 Who isn’t curious about a Lady Gaga-fronted metal band after all?

-The anchors and associations you choose might be other better-known podcasts.
-But they don’t need to be limited to the podcast medium.
+The Anchors & Associations you choose might be other better-known podcasts but they don’t need to be limited to the podcast medium.

-Draw on the ideas, tone, and formats of TV, blogs, and YouTube channels to help your potential listeners triangulate the position of your podcast based on content they’re already aware of.
+Draw on the ideas, tone, and formats of TV, blogs, YouTube channels to help your potential listeners triangulate the position of your show based on content they’re already aware of.

 In each of these examples, as long as you’re familiar with the source material, you’ll be able to get a pretty good sense of whether or not the content is worth a closer look.

-Without a stable reference point, however, our listeners are left to guess at what the podcast might be like… and as we’ve discussed previously, a confused mind always says “no”.
+Without a stable reference point, however, our listeners are left to guess at what the show might be like, and as we’ve discussed previously, a confused mind always says “no”.

 By providing one or more known reference points early, we’re able to shape the narrative and create intrigue.

-No matter how unique your podcast, it didn’t emerge out of the ether.
+No matter how unique your show, it didn’t emerge out of the ether.

-Find reference points your audience is familiar with and use them as a jumping-off point.
+Find reference points your audience is familiar with and use them as Anchors & Associations to communicate the value and vibe of your show without potential listeners ever having to listen.